 In accordance with BRE365 soakaway design guidance, additional testing is required for trench soakaways longer than 25m.
-Although the proposed basins are not trench soakaways, we recommend a minimum of three tests per basin to accurately assess infiltration rates.
+Although the proposed basins are not trench soakaways, we recommend that a minimum of three test locations is undertaken across the expanse of the basin to accurately assess infiltration rates.